EvelynSubarrow/BismuthScorpion/README.md

 # BismuthScorpion
-This is a proof of concept java virus, which infects jars contained in the same directory as itself, and incorporates. a few novel java anti-analysis techniques.
+This is a proof of concept java virus, which infects jars contained in the same directory as itself, and incorporates a few novel java anti-analysis techniques.
 I conducted some research before starting on this, and I couldn't find any java self-replication examples at all.
 To my knowledge, this is the first of its kind.